emhill/151-S15/src/morea/04.UsingClasses/wod2.md

     * Constructor with 4 parameters (no `outlineColor`)
     * Constructor with 5 parameters (one for each field)
 3. Add get & set methods for all the fields
-4. Add a `getArea()` and a `getPerimeter()` method & test them in main by creating a Sqaure variable & initializing it by calling one of the constructors.
+4. Add a `getArea()` and a `getPerimeter()` method & test them in main by creating a Square variable & initializing it by calling one of the constructors.
 4. Add a draw method that draws the square.
 4. Add a Square field to your Picture class to test it.
 2. Run the program to verify your changes.